… with the help of the perfect buyer archetypes!

 Brands usually try to position themselves as one of the archetypes (or as the dominant archetype in an amalgam of traits).
-All their marketing and advertising will be in service to that archetype, so that their customers can identify themselves with a particular brand and its products.
+All their marketing and advertising will be in service to that archetype so that their customers can identify themselves with a particular brand and its products.

 But this is not the way we at Growmance are thinking of the Jungian archetypes.
-We are not trying to create an unmissable branding, we are thinking of connections.
+We are not trying to create unmissable branding, we are thinking of connections.

 Your Perfect Buyer

 The road to your perfect buyer begins with a journey.
 Not yours, but your buyer’s.
 Remember, in his mind, the customer is always the hero in their own story, whereby the ‘hero’ in this case is not the ‘hero’ as defined in the Jungian Archetypes.
 But because buyers perceive themselves to be the hero, you (as a brand) should think of yourself as the guide that helps them get to where they want to go.
-The destination in this case is the solution that the buyer seeks for a perceived problem, or a need that the buyer as identified that he is seeking a product or service for to address the underlying issue.
+The destination in this case is the solution that the buyer seeks for a perceived problem or a need that the buyer has identified that he is seeking a product or service for to address the underlying issue.

 You as their guide seek to help them achieve their goal.
-So, in your marketing materials your focus should be on what is the problem that they are seeking a solution to, and how does your product or service supports them in achieving their goal?
+So, in your marketing materials your focus should be on what is the problem that they are seeking a solution to, and how does your product or service support them in achieving their goal?

 But knowing the problem you are trying to solve for your buyer is only one step in figuring out how to engage your perfect buyer.
-The question you need to answer before you can work on creating a healthy long term marketing relationship is: What archetype is your perfect buyer?
-Only once you have determined your perfect buyer archetype can you truly engage your buyer and create that long lasting marketing relationship.
+The question you need to answer before you can work on creating a healthy long-term marketing relationship is: What archetype is your perfect buyer?
+Only once you have determined your perfect buyer archetype can you truly engage your buyer and create that long-lasting marketing relationship.

 Your perfect buyer archetype

-The perfect buyer archetypes help you determine how to communicate with your buyer, and help you understand what kind of meaning or imagery will resonate with your buyer.
+The perfect buyer archetypes help you determine how to communicate with your buyer and help you understand what kind of meaning or imagery will resonate with your buyer.
 Basically, you are flipping the traditional understanding and application of the Jungian archetypes on its head.

 You are not using the perfect buyer archetypes to try to sell something, anything.
 So, the focus is not on determining your brand’s dominant archetype that would give it meaning in your customers’ minds, rather, the focus is on what is your perfect buyer’s archetype and how do the traits associated with that perfect buyer archetype structure communication and relationships.
 Let the perfect buyer archetype be your guide in how to reach out to the customer, how to engage the customer and how to respond to the customer.
-Your goal is not a simple sale, your tasks is to help the customer achieve his goal.
+Your goal is not a simple sale, your task is to help the customer achieve his goal.
 And finding the right communication tools is key.

 In short, your job is to help your perfect buyer achieve what they want to achieve.
 The perfect buyer archetypes help you to communicate and engage with your perfect buyer better and faster.

-Looked at it from this perspective, the perfect buyer archetypes are used as communication shortcuts, as mechanisms or tools for engaging buyers and enabling the establishment of meaningful longterm marketing relationships that are beneficial to both parties.
+Looked at it from this perspective, the perfect buyer archetypes are used as communication shortcuts, as mechanisms or tools for engaging buyers and enabling the establishment of meaningful long-term marketing relationships that are beneficial to both parties.

-Of course, thinking about engaging with your perfect buyer through the lens of the perfect buyer archetypes is no guarantee that a long term marketing relationship will develop.
+Of course, thinking about engaging with your perfect buyer through the lens of the perfect buyer archetypes is no guarantee that a long-term marketing relationship will develop.
 What it is likely to do is to force you to think about your communications with your perfect buyers as telling a story.
 And people like to hear stories, especially stories that resonate with them, and so you, as their guide, can aid them in their attempt to fulfill their goals.
 The perfect buyer archetypes can guide your communication, making it more efficient and better understood.

-And that is crucial for creating long term engagements.
+And that is crucial for creating long-term engagements.

 A final note on the perfect buyer’s archetypes: